 If the host organisation is a NSW Health organisation, grant funds must be paid to an administering organisation that can manage funds across financial years as the full funding amount will be paid upfront.
-Please refer to administering organisation requirements.
+Please refer to the section on administering organisation requirements below.